Royveen/UX-Design/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.3.

 A page designed using angular animations version 7.
-It can easily be integrated and is pretty understandable for animation beginners with angular.
+It can easily be integrated and is pretty understandable for anyone working with angular / animations.

 ## Development server
 Demo: https://hidden-bastion-75751.herokuapp.com/